310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 {% bubble Tetora worried %}
 Um, like I said before, I’d really like it if you didn’t call me by “-chan”.

-I know I’m being picky, but it makes me feel like you’re treating me like a little kid, so I don’t really like it.
+I know I’m being picky, but it makes me feel like you’re treating me like a li'l kid, so I don’t really like it.
 {% endbubble %}

 {% bubble Arashi %}